 In the 21st century, you can write and you can write.
 Here are your options, and the benefits and drawbacks of each method.

-Pros: Reaches the intended person virtually instantly, and can be forwarded to a supervisor, attorney, or (ahem) media outlet if you don’t get a desired response.
+- Pros: Reaches the intended person virtually instantly, and can be forwarded to a supervisor, attorney, or (ahem) media outlet if you don’t get the desired response.

 How to write a complaint to fix your own consumer problem